 - Hat and winter gloves

-- I always have googles with me, if the wind is strong you won’t be able to see anything.
+- I always have googles with me, in case of a strong, which is very likely to occur.
+Without glasses you won’t be able to see anything.

 - Also remember to take lunch/snacks: sandwiches, nuts, chocolates, protein bars

 Apart from magnificent hiking trails in Bieszczady there are few interesting things to see in the region: